Core muscles are partly responsible for nearly every kind of movement

 Having a strong core is critically important to our overall well-being.

 Indications that you might have a weak core include lower back pain, poor posture, (which can lead to more back pain), poor balance, little tolerance for standing, and difficulty breathing.
+If you constantly suffer from lower back pain, medication may not be enough so you may look for alternative back pain relief treatments.
+Individuals who are constantly bothered by back pain may consider seeing a chiropractor to explore alternative options for back pain relief.

 “Core exercises to keep your core muscles functioning well are incredibly important for folks who are seniors,” said Martin.